Skip to Main Content

 Female student working on a robotics project

-CIQS Day is an exclusive event for female high school students from southwestern Ohio.
-Students will visit Miami’s campus, interact with students and faculty, be exposed to presentations from various Miami academic departments, and be able to have conversations with working women in STEM fields with high-caliber quantitative skills.
+CIQS Day invites high school students from southwestern Ohio to visit Miami’s campus, interact with students and faculty, be exposed to presentations from various Miami academic departments, and be able to have conversations with working women in STEM fields with high-caliber quantitative skills.

 Directions